Arash-Rezaie/SessionRepository/README.md

 # SessionRepository
 A simple data repository to share data among different classes in a project.

 This module is basically a key-value data repository and it is normaly due to hold data.
-I just modified it to support obserbable pattern too.
+I just modified it to support observable pattern too.
 So, like [Event Bus](http://www.github.com/greenrobot/eventbus) you can publish data for listeners too, but listeners get notified by given key instead of data type.

-##How to use this library
+## How to use this library
-1.Download module, Unzip it and add it to your project as gradle module 2.Catch a session
+1. Download module, Unzip it and add it to your project as gradle module
+2. Catch a session
 ```java
 Session session = SessionRepository.getSession("mySession");